Stephanie-Burns/stephatility/octet_requirements.md

 - [x] **Dependency Injection**: Ensure components like OctletWidgets can be tested independently by injecting dependencies during initialization.
 - [x] **OOP Principles**: Utilize encapsulation for the widgets, ensuring that each component manages its state and behavior.
 - [x] **Use of Python's `ipaddress` Module**: Leverage this for validating IP address correctness and for potentially parsing and handling IP addresses.
-- [ ] **Existing Solutions**: Research and potentially reuse existing implementations of IP address widgets or similar components to reduce development time.

 ### Additional Constraints Identified During Development
 - [x] Navigational controls extended to include arrow keys for intra-widget navigation.
 - [x] Ensure Shift-modified keys do not allow navigation out of context, such as `Shift+Enter` not leaving the first octet.